Travelling around South America I’d heard so many things about Brazil before I visited.

 What arrived was a positive culinary match for Brazil’s exuberant yet relaxed culture.

-MUST READ: Our easy moqueca de camaro recipe aka Brazilian shrimp soup.
+MUST READ: An easy moqueca de camaro recipe aka Brazilian shrimp soup.

 It was slow cooked in a clay pot (kind of like a Moroccan tajine except without the conical lid) and served on rice.